Itzikhad/server-beaconcure/Readme.md

 * Implement additional routes and controllers for other functionality.
 * Add configuration file for global constants such as port.
 * **Improve logger:**
->   1. handle and present more information and details
+    * handle and present more information and details\
-    2.  improve order of writing to logger when handling async
+    * improve order of writing to logger when handling async

 ---